pbloem/cleartxt/README.md

 http://cleartxt.info

 I hope you will read this information carefully and take steps to fix the problems with your website.
-If you can't, please ensure that some who can is made aware of the problem.
+If you can't, please ensure that someone who can is made aware of the problem.

 With kind regards,
 [your-name]